 AFABC remains open.
 We're operating virtually with all staff working from home.
 Our physical office in Burnaby is closed to the public at this time.
 We recognize that your need for support may increase during this difficult time.
 We want to reassure you that our Family Support Workers and all our other services will continue to be available through phone, email, chat, Facebook, and our website.

-This won’t be forever.
 We’re grateful that technology enables us to remain available and responsive to our community while doing our part to “flatten the curve” of COVID-19.
-We look forward to resuming our face to face services and supports as soon as possible.

 - Stuck at home?
 Watch a webinar.
 Good news, we're making all our webinars free for the foreseeable future.
 Take the time to learn something new.

-- We'll be hosting virtual support groups on Tuesday and Thursday every week.
+- Join one of the virtual support groups we host on Tuesday and Thursday every week.
 Weekly groups will be held Tuesday: 10:30 - 11:30 am and Thursday: 1:30 - 2:30 pm.
-We also have two evening support groups per month - including one just for waiting parents and those new to adoption.
+We also have three evening support groups per month - including one just for waiting parents and those new to adoption.
 Details can be found on the virtual support groups page.
 Grab a coffee and chat with our Family Support Workers and the community online.